AOEpeople/TYPO3-sentry-client-js/README.md

     composer require aoe/sentry-client-js

+After the Extension is installed, you can add the Static Include for the Extension (sentry_client_js).

 ### Configuration

 You can set your Sentry client key (DSN) with a TypoScript constant:

     const.tx_sentry_client_js.dsn = https://xxxxxxxxxxxxxxxxx@sentry.io/xxxxxx

+#### Activate / Deactivate

+If you do not set your DSN the script is not included.